wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/rules.rst

 srcip
 ^^^^^

-Any IP address or CIDR block to be compared to an IP decoded as srcip.
+Any IP address or CIDR block to be compared to an IP decoded as ``srcip``.
 Use "!" to negate it.

 +--------------------+-----------+
 | **Default Value**  | n/a       |